southwickIO/cloudy-rabbit/README.md

 3. **Track IP-IDs** (ti.py) - Must be run as sudo.
 Analyze the IP-IDs of an IP address to determine order of IDs.
 Different patterns can help determine exploits or corroborate any idle network scan (with a zombie) that only scans for sequential IP-IDs.
 This was based on the paper *A closer look at IP-ID behavior in the Wild* by Flavia Salutari, Danilo Cicalese, and Dario J. Rossi.
 4. **Count Host Command** (ch.sh) - Must be run as sudo.
 Runs the host command N times and counts unique occurences across different geographical regions.
 This can assist an analyst in finding anomalous data and help further map an external network.
 5. **Detect Source Routing** (ds.sh) - Must be run as sudo.
 Checks if source routing is turned on (security risk), offers to toggle source routing for user, and displays the users current routing table.
+6. **Detect Network Packet Fragmentation** (df.sh) - Must be run as sudo.
+This script checks MTU size and listens to all interfaces for network packet fragmentation.
+Fragmentation is a lowish level indicator on it's own, but can help detect IDS evasion.

 ## Installation and Runtime
 ##### Note: There is no error handling for any script